 Our entire collection is proudly Made in the USA.

 Founder Christine Cameron Koehler was inspired to create Flora1761 while living in London and exploring Europe.
-Christine, a former fashion and home décor buyer in New York, was consistently fascinated by the influence that flowers have had in so many aspects of daily life throughout history, most especially gardens, historic homes, and fine art.One major influence was discovering the Flora Danica—the 18th century documentation of wild plants and flowers in Denmark—which became one of the major milestones in the history of European botany.
+Christine, a former fashion and home décor buyer in New York, was consistently fascinated by the influence that flowers have had in so many aspects of daily life throughout history, most especially pleasure gardens, historic homes, and fashion.One major influence was discovering the Flora Danica—the 18th century documentation of wild plants and flowers in Denmark—which became one of the major milestones in the history of European botany.
 Begun in 1761, it is considered one of the first efforts to catalog botanical species and containing 3,240 copper engraved plates, it is a true combination of science and art that both educates and inspires.